ptgrogan/excel-oncoplot/README.md

  7. Multi Hit (dark blue)
  8. In Frame Deletion (brown)

 and specifies nine placeholder genes (rows) for 22 patients (columns).
+Note that the 8 mutation types listed above are based on those in [maftools](https://github.com/PoisonAlien/maftools) but are only associated with unique identifiers in the spreadsheet and can be modified to suit different application cases.
+Additional mutation types can be added by modifying the "Conditional Formatting" rules that color the gray cells based on a unique identifier.

 A bar plot above indicates mutation type per patient and a bar plot to the right indicates mutation type per gene.